Toys and stuff

 willow bridge bunny toy

-We have a few of these as we have found a number of uses for them as a toy and to help bunny proof our home.
-We found a good way of setting them out is to bend them into a semi-circle and leave them on their side as our bunny likes tucking his but inside it for a snooze.
-We also use them to protect things from being chewed by leaning them up against baseboards and wrapping them around furniture legs or the corners of furniture to protect them.
+We have a few of these as we have found many uses for them as a toy and to help bunny proof our home.
+We found a clever way of setting them out is to bend them into a semi-circle and leave them on their side as our bunny likes tucking his rear end inside it for a snooze.

 Overall

 Great to use for lots of bunny proofing jobs like wrapping around furniture.
-We would not be without these toys as they are an essential part of the bunny proofing we have.
+We would not be without these toys as they are an essential part of our bunny proofing.

 Fun: Enjoyable